eclipsesource/J2V8/README.md

 Building J2V8
 =============
 Building J2V8 requires building both the native parts and the Java library (.jar/.aar file).
-To build the native parts we first build Node.js as a library and then statically link J2V8 to that.
+To build the native parts we first build V8 as a monolithic library and then statically link J2V8 to that.
 The Java parts are built with maven/gradle.

 J2V8 uses a cross-platform, cross-compiling build-system written in Python.